Natural Resources

 At-Risk Native Grass Community

-In this plant community, the more palatable tall warm-season grasses have been reduced to remnant populations by continued defoliation during their critical growth periods.
-Grazing-evasive warm-season and cool-season grasses increase significantly.
-Blue grama, sideoats grama and composite dropseed are the dominant warm season grasses.
-Bluegrass encroachment also occurs on flatter slopes.
+In this plant community, the more palatable warm-season tallgrasses have been reduced to remnant populations by continued defoliation during their critical growth periods.
+Grazing-evasive warm-season grasses and cool-season grasses increase significantly.
+Blue grama, sideoats grama and composite dropseed are the dominant warm-season grasses.
+Kentucky bluegrass encroachment also occurs on flatter slopes.
 Soil health is affected by reduced efficiency in the nutrient, mineral, and hydrologic cycles as a result of decreases in plant litter and rooting depths.
-Total annual vegetative production declines to an average of 1,800 lbs./acre.
+Total annual vegetative production declines to an average of 1,800 pounds per acre.
 Without a management change, this community is at-risk to degrade to the Native/Invaded Grass State.

-Figure 13.
+Figure 11.
 Plant community growth curve (percent production by month).
 NE7502, Central Loess Plains, warm season at risk.
-Native warm season at risk, reduced tall warm season grasses with increased cool season grasses, growth curve MLRA 75.
+Native warm-season at risk, reduced tall, warm-season grasses with increased cool-season grasses, MLRA 75.

 Jan | Feb | Mar | Apr | May | Jun | Jul | Aug | Sep | Oct | Nov | Dec |